-The intention is that schools decide how to spend the Pupil Premium as they as best placed to assess its most effective use in supporting the children most in need.
+The intention is that schools decide how to spend the Pupil Premium as they are best placed to assess its most effective use in supporting the children most in need.
 Schools will then be held accountable for how the money is spent (e.g. by Ofsted and Governors) and from September 2012 there is a legal obligation to publish this information on the school website.
 The following is a summary of how much we gain through the Pupil Premium and how we use it at Earl Sterndale School.

 Although we currently have no children on free school meals, we do have 4 children who qualify for Pupil Premium through the Ever 6 system.
-We also have 2 children whose parent is in the Armed Forces for which we are given a total of £600.
-This money has been, and will continue to be, used to help fund our general Teaching Assistant whose time will be at least partly focused on assisting those children who add to our Pupil Premium funding.
+This funding has been, and will continue to be, used to help fund our general Teaching Assistant hours whose time will be at least partly focused on assisting those children who add to our Pupil Premium funding.
 We also use the funding to provide resources.